Support for International GCSE Business | Pearson qualifications

 This page is intended to help you understand the assessment of the qualification.

-The section headed 'Support' includes links which take you to past papers and mark schemes, to examWizard where you can build your own papers, to a recorded feedback event, to exemplar answers and to Results Plus, a tool to help you analyse your results.
+The section headed 'Support' includes links which take you to past papers and mark schemes, to examWizard where you can build your own papers to exemplar answers and to Results Plus, a tool to help you analyse your results.

 The Examiners' Reports section includes advice from the senior examiners on how to respond to each of the command verbs used in the excams.